yuzining/SL-AD/README.md

 The electromagnetic observations used in this study were obtained from the **AETA (Acoustic and Electromagnetics to Artificial Intelligence)** platform.

-The earthquake catalog and associated seismic information were supported by the China Earthquake Networks Center and the National Earthquake Data Center.
+The earthquake catalog data are freely available from the **China Earthquake Networks Center (CENC)** at [https://news.ceic.ac.cn/index.html](https://news.ceic.ac.cn/index.html).

-Due to data ownership and redistribution requirements, the original raw observation files may not be redistributed directly through this repository.

-Data preprocessing procedures and dataset construction scripts will be provided to facilitate reproducibility where permitted.
+The processed data used in this study will be made publicly available upon acceptance of the manuscript.

 ---